Description

 Completion Requirements

-This certificate program is composed of four (3 credit-hour) graduate level courses offered by the School of Communication that can be taken in the classroom or online.
-In addition, this certificate program requires the student write a Capstone Experience paper that applies the coursework to his or her academic or professional experience.
+This certificate program consists of four graduate-level courses, each worth 3 credit hours, offered by the School of Communication.
+These courses can be taken either in the classroom or online.
+In addition, this certificate program requires the student to write a Capstone Experience paper that applies the coursework to his or her academic or professional experience.

 The following are required courses: